milesstoetzner/stoetzms-can2x/.github/README.md

 ## Limitations

 - security aspects, such as encryption, authentication, and authorization, are not supported
-- messages are not guaranteed to be delivered
+- there are no guarantees, e.g., the ordering of messages or even if a message is delivered at all

 ## Similar Projects